You are listening to the Sean Hannity Radio Show Podcast.

 So they're being taken out of the hall.

-And I'm like, excuse me, all lives matter.
+I'm like, excuse me, all lives matter.

-Uh we just had a pretty raucous, fun, rowdy crowd, but more importantly, I think we did something last night and will do tonight that nobody in the media is going to do.
+But more importantly, I think we did something last night and will do tonight that nobody in the media is going to do.

-And that is go it deep in depth on significant substantive issues and solutions to the problems our country is facing.
+And that is go deep in depth on significant substantive issues and solutions to the problems our country is facing.

 One of them has to be dealt with.